 The Bank of China (Hong Kong) Limited's risk management framework applies also to interest rate risk management.
-The Asset and Liability Management Committee (ALCO) exercises its oversight of interest rate risk in accordance with the 'Banking Book Interest Rate Risk Management Policy of Bank of China (Hong Kong), Brunei Branch' approved by Senior Management.
-Risk and Compliance Department is responsible for monitoring of the execution and management of interest rate risk.
-Its roles include, but are not limited to, the formulation of management policies, selection of methodologies, setting of risk indicators and limits, assessment of target financial position, monitoring of the compliance with policies and limits, and submission of interest rate risk management reports to the senior management and RC, etc. Finance and Accounting Department assists to perform day-to-day interest rate risk management.
+The Risk Management and Internal Control Committee (RMICC) exercises its oversight of interest rate risk in accordance with the 'Banking Book Interest Rate Risk Management Policy of Bank of China (Hong Kong), Brunei Branch' approved by Senior Management.
+Risk and Compliance (RC) Department is responsible for monitoring the execution and management of interest rate risk.
+Its roles include, but are not limited to, the formulation of management policies, selection of methodologies, setting of risk indicators and limits, assessment of target financial position, monitoring of the compliance with policies and limits, and submission of interest rate risk management reports to the senior management and RC, etc. The Finance and Accounting Department also assists to perform day-to-day interest rate risk management.